rykdesjardins/js-calendar/README.md

     The second parameter is a flag (true|false).
-If true, the calendar will render after setting the new matrix */ appendMatrix(matrix, rerender);
+If true, the calendar will render after setting the new matrix */ calendar.appendMatrix(matrix, rerender);

-// Set the current state matrix, and destroy the old one if any setMatrix(matrix, rerender);
+// Set the current state matrix, and destroy the old one if any [chainable] calendar.setMatrix(matrix, rerender);

-// If a data source is specified, fetch a new matrix to append /*
+// If a data source is specified, fetch a new matrix to append [chainable] /*
     This will request to the data source specified with query parameters like the following :